VladimirBalun/OLSystem/README.md

     apt-get install cmake

 ## How to build OLSystem
-Clone a copy of the main OLSystem git repo by running:
+Clone a copy of the main OLSystem git repository by running:

     git clone https://github.com/VladimirBalun/OLSystem.git